Angular vs React vs Vue: Which Web Development Framework to Choose?

 Popularity Among Developers

-If we dig into the data provided by Stackoverflow, which represents the opinion of more than 80,000 developers from the entire world, we can find that React is the most popular web framework or library.
-Notably, it got ahead of jQuery for the first time in 2021:
+If we dig into the 2023 data provided by Stack Overflow, which represents the opinion of more than 70,000 developers from the entire world, we can find that React is the most popular web framework or library.

 React Angular Vue